-Attention UCR Faculty, Staff and Student Orgs: Would you like us present to your class or student program about Center for Undergraduate Research and Engaged Learning opportunities during the fall quarter?
-Click here to fill out the classroom visit request form
+Attention UCR Faculty, Staff and Student Orgs: Would you like us present to your class or student program about Center for Undergraduate Research and Engaged Learning opportunities?
+Click here to fill out the classroom visit & speaker request form.

 DISTINGUISH YOURSELF